wilberquito/actors-nightmare/HOWTO_hello_world_scala_project.md

 $ cd hello-world-template/
 ```

-Inspect the source code generated in hello-world-template.
+Inspect the source code generated in the hello-world-template folder.

-The file hello-world-template/build.sbt contais the build definition such as the Scala version and the project dependencies.
+The file hello-world-template/build.sbt contains the build definition such as the Scala version and the project dependencies.
 The folder hello-wold-template/src contains the source code of the project.
-In this case a single files with a single class:
+In this case a single file with a single object:
 ```
 object Main extends App {
   println("Hello, World!")
 }
 ```

-The hello world example simply has a Main object that prints a message through the console
+The hello world example simply has a Main object that prints a message through the console.

+The previous command generates a project from a template stored in Github.
+Some official templatees are located in: [SBT template resolver](https://www.scala-sbt.org/1.x/docs/sbt-new-and-Templates.html#Template+Resolver)
+You can find more community maintained templates in the following site: [giter8 templates](https://github.com/foundweekends/giter8/wiki/giter8-templates)
+You can find for example Akka templates, Play Framework templates or Spark templates

 # Running hello world template

-From the folder of the project you start SBT:
+From the folder of the project first start SBT:
 ```
     $ cd hello-world-template
     $ sbt